Version: 1.22 Doc. ID: IG-XLB

 trigger_file = '/var/lib/xroad/postgresql.trigger'

-Where, as above, <primary> is the DNS or IP address of the primary node and <nodename> is the node name (the replication user name added to the primary database).
+is the node name (the replication user name added to the primary database).

-On Ubuntu 20.04 & 22.04 (PostgreSQL >=12), create an empty standby.signal file in the data directory.
-Set the owner of the file to postgres:postgres, mode 0600.
+file in the data directory.
+Set the owner of the file to postgres:postgres

-Next, modify postgresql.conf:
+Next, modify postgresql.conf

 ssl = on